NordicESMhub/galaxy-training-material/topics/climate/tutorials/fates/tutorial.md

 >
 > 1. Go to the **History Options menu**  {% icon galaxy-gear %} menu
 >    - Select the **Extract Workflow** option.
->    - Remove any unwanted steps, in particular all steps with Panoply.
+>    - Remove any unwanted steps, in particular all steps with Panoply as we do not want to have interactive tools in our automated workflow..
 >
 > 2. **Rename** the workflow to something descriptive
 >    - For example: `CLM-FATES_ ALP1 simulation (5 years)`.